Arthritis in Dogs Signs and Symptoms

 We all want our pups to have a full and happy life, even as they get older.

-To help your dog lead a healthy lifestyle well into their golden years, you should be aware of the signs and symptoms of arthritis in dogs.
+To help your dog lead a healthy lifestyle well into their golden years, you should be aware of the signs and symptoms of arthritis.

 It’s important to take action as soon as you notice your pup is in pain to prevent further joint damage, inflammation, and pain.

-Here are the most common early signs of canine arthritis.
+Here are the most common early signs of arthritis.